A topic from the subject of Synthesis in Chemistry.

 Introduction

-Photochemical and electrochemical synthesis are two powerful techniques for the synthesis of organic compounds.
+Photochemical and electrochemical synthesis are two powerful techniques for the synthesis of organic and inorganic compounds.
 Photochemical synthesis involves the use of light to initiate chemical reactions, while electrochemical synthesis involves the use of electricity.

 Basic Concepts